Surprise Confession, Chap. 1

 "That's good to hear, Caity," Mom said, "And don't worry about me—I just got excited there for a second—'cause I'm just so happy to hear that your Hawke fella—hope you don't mind me sayin' that—finally came to his senses, y'know?
 And, you be sure and tell him I said that, you hear me, Caity girl?
 Love you, Caity!
 G'night!"

 "M mm.
 Good morning yourself, String," I said when he separated us.
-As we walked back into the hangar arm-in-arm, I thought to myself, I've gotta be dreaming.
+As we walked back into the hangar arm-in-arm, I thought, I've gotta be dreaming.
+That's the only thing that makes any sense here.
+I'm dreaming.

-"Oh, String, of course I believe you," I said, smiling at him.
+"Oh, String, of course I believe you."
+I smiled at him, hoping he understood that I meant what I said.
 "What I can't believe is how everything just kinda fell into place, y'know?"

 "Yeah," String replied.
 "I do know."